 The graphic below represents muscle activity outputs of the female participant during the texting task.

 A study was conducted at the University of the West of Scotland (UWS) in 2015/16 to assess the impact of regular tablet usage on the hand and wrist.

 Monitors were attached to the hand and wrists of tablet users in the biomechanics laboratory of the Institute for Clinical Exercise & Health Science at UWS.
-Users were asked to conduct every-day tasks on their tablets (typing, photography, data input, scrolling) holding the device, first on its own and then with a G-Hold®.
+Users were asked to conduct every-day tasks on their tablets (typing, photography, data input, scrolling) holding the device, first on its own, without any tablet grip, and then with a G-Hold® tablet holder.